Free Alternatives to Trade Gothic

 What is the best free alternative to Trade Gothic?

-Work Sans is the best free alternative to Trade Gothic with 80% similarity.
+Work Sans is the best free alternative to Trade Gothic with a FontAlternatives similarity score of 80%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Can I use Work Sans commercially?